first published in Tai Chi and Oriental Arts Magazine 2015

 When I first started to learn Taiji I bought and read every book on the subject that I could get my hands on.
 I memorised all of the information because I mistakenly thought that Taiji was mainly about thinking.
 Rapidly, my head became full of complicated ‘Taiji ideas’ but at ground level I couldn’t even manage the very basics.
 In fact, the complicated and sometimes nonsensical theory distinctly distracted me from good practise.
 Instead of reading books I should have just relaxed and trained the basics more.
 Fortunately, commonsense prevailed and I worked it out in the end.

 One of the best things about Taiji is that we want to address this mind/body imbalance distinctly, right from the start because the first and most important skill we learn is to pay attention to what we are doing in the present moment both physically and mentally.
-It’s as simple as that.
-This can form an ongoing and substantial challenge for most people and what a superb challenge it is.
+It’s as simple as that, although simple is certainly not easy.
+This forms an ongoing and substantial challenge for most people and what a superb challenge it is.
 If we stick at it, slowly but surely we can develop a much more balanced state of being, calm and confident, but also begin to experience the sweet pleasure of natural movement, strength and agility unimpeded by unnecessary control, force and effort.

 Don’t think, feel!